\""

-Real estate commissions are usually one of the largest expenses when selling your home.
-As the seller, you'll typically pay 3% of the final sale price to your listing agent and another 3% to the buyer's agent.
+Real estate commissions are typically the largest expense when selling a home.
+Sellers generally pay 2-3% of the final sale price to their listing agent and another 2-3% to the buyer's agent.
+This could mean paying up to $30,000 in realtor fees on a $500,000 home sale!

 2% real estate commission companies we recommend